breschio/drawbridge/README.md

 💬 3.
 Make Comments
 -------------------

-1. Press `c` in your browser, to turn your cursor into a cross hair
+1. Press `C` in your browser (or click the Tools dropdown → Comment), to turn your cursor into a pointer

 2. Hover over your page to see selectable DOM elements you can leave comments on